EdwardLiuyc/StaticMapping/README.md

 - **mapping using kitti data**
 - **using docker to build and run**
 - **use enu instead of utm in multi-traj situation**
+- sometimes bug at the time of initialising threads (quit directly)
+- use sh files for setup
+- add options for registrators, like the filters
+- more robust normal estimate for fast icp
+- remove libicp
+- use glog or other logging lib instead of print macros
+- fix bug when using G++7.x
 - use double matrices in registrators
 - complete the offset for enu coordinate system
 - faster compiling